-Proxy Form
+Proxy Form ------- ------

-I/We

-(FULL N NAME AS PER NRIC / CERTIFICATE OF INCORPORATIO N IN CAPITAL LETTERS)

-Company No (old)

-of

-(FULL ADDRESS)

-being a member(s) of KEN H OLDINGS BERHAD hereby appoint:

-NRIC No. (new) (old)

-or failing him/her NRIC No. (new) (old)

-or failing him/her, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the 38th Annual General Meeting of the Company to be held at The Space, Level 2, Menara KEN TTDI, No. 37, Jalan Burhanuddin Helmi, Taman Tun Dr Ismail, 60000 Kuala Lumpur on Wednesday, 25 May 2022, at 10.00 a.m. or at any adjournment thereof.
-(Strike out whichever is not desired)

-(Should you desire to direct your proxy as to how to vote on the Resolutions set out in the Notice of Meeting, please indicate an "X" in the appropriate space.
-Unless otherwise instructed, the proxy may vote or abstain from voting at his/her discretion.)

-NO. RESOLUTIONS FOR AGAINST 1) Ordinary Resolution 1 - To approve the payment of Directors' fees 2) Ordinary Resolution 2 - To approve the payment of Directors' benefits to the Non-Executive Directors 3) Ordinary Resolution 3 - Re-election of Dato' Ir.
-Dr. Ashaari Bin Mohamad 4) Ordinary Resolution 4 - Re-election of Mr. Loo Pak Soon 5) Ordinary Resolution 5 - Re-appointment of Messrs.
-UHY as Auditors and authorise the Directors to fix their remuneration 6) Ordinary Resolution 6 - Authority to allot and issue shares pursuant to Sections 75 and 76 of the Companies Act, 2016 7) Ordinary Resolution 7 - Proposed Renewal of Share Buy-Back 8) Ordinary Resolution 8 - Retention of YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail 9) Ordinary Resolution 9 - Retention of Dato' Ir.
-Dr. Ashaari Bin Mohamad

-Signed this day of 2022

-No. of shares held: CDS Account No.:
+I/We (FULL N IAME AS PER NRIC / CERTIFICATE OF I NCORPORATION IN CAPIT TAL LETTERS) Compa any No / NRIC No. (new) (old) of (FULL ADDF RESS) being a a member(s) of KEN HC DLDINGS BERHAD hereby appoint: , NRIC No. (n ew) (old) or failin g him/her NRIC No. (n ew) (old) Meetin Ismail, (Strike of (Should) g of the Company to b 60000 Kuala Lumpur c out whichever is not desired) you desire to direct your pro an of the Meeting as my/our proxy to verse held at The Space, Level 2, Menara on Wednesday, 25 May 2022, at 10.00 oxy as to how to vote on the Resolutions set out oxy may vote or abstain from voting at his/her or KEN TTDI, No. 37, Jalan a.m. or at any adjournment in the Notice of Meeting, plea Burhanuddin Helmi, Tal ent thereof. man Tun Dr NO. RESOLUTIONS FOR A GAINST 1) , - To approve the payment of Director 2) Non-Executive Director ? - To approve the payment of Director ors rs benefits to the 3) Ordinary Resolution 3 3 - Re-election of Dato' Ir.
+Dr. Ashaari E Bin Mohamad 4) - Re-election of Mr. Loo Pak Soon 5) Ordinary Resolution 5 - Re-appointment of Messrs.
+UHY as Auditors and authorise the Directors to fix their remuneration 6) Ordinary Resolution 6 - Authority to allot and issue shares pursuant to Sections 75 and 76 of the Companies Act, 2016 7) Ordinary Resolution 7 - Proposed Renewal of Share Buy-Ba ack 8) Ordinary Resolution 8 - Retention of YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail 9) Ordinary Resolution 9 - Retention of Dato' Ir.
+Dr. Ashaari Bin Mohamad Signed d this day of 2022 of my/our holdings to b my/our proxy(ies) are as No. of shares held: Proxy 1 Shares CDS Account No.: Proxy 2 Shares % Total Shares 100% Notes: a precautionary measure in view of the COVID-19 pandemic, memb Signature/Common Seal c . ,

-The proportions of my/our holdings to be represented by my/our proxy(ies) are as follows:

-Proxy 1 Shares %

-Proxy 2 Shares %

-Total Shares 100%

-Signature/Common Seal of Member(s)